Nandan-mnaik/Nandan-mnaik/README.md

 ---

-> 🚀 I’m always open to exciting opportunities in AI/ML, RAG, and scalable intelligent systems.
+> 🚀 Building intelligent systems that turn research into practical software.